Ali-Nouman02/Linkedin-Job-Scraper-Automation/README.md

 [Open the Apify Actor input and configuration page](https://console.apify.com/actors/2rJKkhh7vjpX7pvjg/input)

-Currently i set to fetch max 150 jobs per fetch.
+Currently i set to fetch max 150 jobs per run.
 The jobs actually written to Excel ouput might be less as i intend to keep only the most relevant positions per category.
 Quality over Quantity is the Goal.

 ## Excel Output